About US

-The Global Network of Social Justice and Digital Resilience consists of ten established organizations primarily from the Global South working to enhance the digital resilience of social justice ecosystem in their local and regional contexts.
+We are a group of ten established organizations that believe in the power of South-to-South collaboration to enhance the digital resilience of the social justice ecosystem in our local and regional contexts.

-Member organizations are based in India, Lebanon, Kenya, Nigeria, Brazil, Chile, Mexico, Costa Rica, and Canada, and bring accumulated experiences on digital resilience from Latin America, Southern and Eastern Africa, Asia and the Middle East.
+We are based in India, Lebanon, Kenya, Nigeria, Brazil, Chile, Mexico, Costa Rica, and Canada, and we bring accumulated experiences on digital resilience from Latin America, Southern and Eastern Africa, Asia and the Middle East.
 The members of the Network are:

 Network Values

-The primary source of learning and value is the accumulation of the Network members experience as organizations of the global majority.
-Therefore, the work of the Network aims to diversify knowledge and build critical thinking rooted in their own expertise and contexts, while upholding and putting in practice the following social justice values:
+The primary source of learning and value is the accumulation of our experience as organizations of the global majority.
+Therefore, we aim through our work in this Network to diversify knowledge and build critical thinking rooted in our own expertise and contexts, while upholding and putting in practice the following social justice values:

 • Equity, diversity, and inclusion;